-1 of the 25 parcels within 185-feet of the subject site is used for rental purposes.
-The 24 remaining structures are owner-occupied.
-All structures are located within an R-1 zoning district and the residential dwellings, given the R-1 zoning, would be legally permitted to have up to 3-unrelated individuals living within them if they were used for rental purposes.
-While approval of a CUP allowing the subject dwelling to be used as a 210-night STR with a maximum of 8 transient guests could be considered more intense than adjacent owner and rental-occupied single-family dwellings there is no evidence to suggest that such usage would create adverse impacts.
-The applicant states the dwelling has been used as an STR since 2023 and online listing records have verified the dwelling's use as an STR since January 2023.
-As noted, the dwelling was made available throughout 2024 for approximately 198 nights without apparent incident or complaint.
+5 of the 19 parcels within 185-feet of the subject site appear to be used for rental purposes.
+The 14 remaining structures are owner-occupied.
+All structures are located within an R-1 zoning district and given the R-1 zoning are permitted to have a maximum of 3-unrelated individuals within each dwelling if used for rental purposes.
+While approval of a CUP allowing the subject dwelling to be used as a 210 night STR with a maximum of 6 transient guests could be considered more intense than adjacent owner & rental occupied single-family dwellings there is no evidence to suggest that such usage would create adverse impacts.
+The applicant states the dwelling has been as an STR since 2018 and online listing records have verified the dwelling's use as an STR since August 2018.
+As noted, the dwelling has been made available throughout 2024 for approximately 161 nights without apparent incident or complaint.

-If the CUP is approved, potential negative impacts can be mitigated through the adopted regulatory provisions which provide a means by which to report and address those impacts including fines and revocation of the STR Certificate of Compliance.
+If the CUP is approved, potential negative impacts can be mitigated through the adopted regulatory provisions which provides a means by which to report and address those impacts including fines and revocation of the STR Certificate of Compliance.
 Furthermore, the subject site has a fenced-in rear yard and parking sufficient to accommodate the required on-site/off-street parking outside the public right of way.